jesperberth/automationclass/lab05/lab5.md

 Under "Role" select "Contributor"

-In the Select box, search for the application name
+In the Select box, search for the application name __ansible-userx__

 Select your application and click Save